Judge finds Donald Trump in contempt in New York legal fight

 “Mr. Trump, I know you take your business seriously, and I take mine seriously,” Engoron said in a Manhattan courtroom that was packed with reporters, but absent of Trump.
 “I hereby hold you in civil contempt and fine you $10,000 a day” until the terms of the subpoena are met.

-New York Attorney General Letitia James, a Democrat, had asked the court to hold Trump in contempt after he missed a March 31 court-imposed deadline to turn over documents.
+New York Attorney General Letitia James, a Democrat, had asked the court to hold Trump in contempt after he failed to produce any documents to satisfy a March 31 court-imposed deadline to meet the terms of the subpoena.

 Trump, a Republican, has been fighting James in court over her investigation, which he has called a politically motivated “witch hunt.”
 During oral arguments Monday, Trump attorney Alina Habba said that “Donald Trump does not believe he is above the law.”